user1990/react-vite-boilerplate/src/api-config/README.md

-api-config consist of file containing the api endpoints.
+exported API request declarations related to the feature. api-config consist of file containing the api endpoints.
 This folder doesn't have any logic.
 This helps having a single place for all api url end points and not to be scattered around in components, mostly inside useEffects.